Vale S.A. (VALE) Shares Down Despite Recent Market Volatility

 VALE’s Market Performance

-VALE stock saw a decrease of -2.75% in the past week, with a monthly decline of -6.99% and a quarterly a decrease of -8.28%.
-The volatility ratio for the week is 2.10%, and the volatility levels for the last 30 days are 2.33% for Vale S.A.
-(VALE).
-The simple moving average for the last 20 days is -3.25% for VALE stock, with a simple moving average of 1.69% for the last 200 days.
+VALE’s stock has seen a -5.27% decrease for the week, with a -9.69% drop in the past month and a -11.64% fall in the past quarter.
+The volatility ratio for the week is 1.98%, and the volatility levels for the past 30 days are at 2.30% for Vale S.A.
+The simple moving average for the last 20 days is -3.29% for VALE stock, with a simple moving average of 1.14% for the last 200 days.

 Analysts’ Opinion of VALE